NeuralEnsemble/pype9/doc/source/scripting.rst

 Creating Simulations in Python
 ==============================

-The Pype9 package is organised into sub-packages corresponding to the pipelines it (e.g. ``simulate``, ``plot``, etc...).
+The Pype9 package is organised into sub-packages loosely corresponding to each pipeline (e.g. ``simulate``, ``plot``).
 The ``simulate`` package contains the sub-packages, ``neuron`` and ``nest``, which provide the simulator-specific calls to their respective backends.

-All classes required to design and run simulations in these packages derive from corresponding classes in the ``base`` package, which defines a consistent :ref:`Public API` across all backends.
-Therefore, code designed to run on with one backend can be switched to another by simply changing the package the simulator-specific classes are imported from (like PyNN_).
+All classes required to design and run simulations in these packages derive from corresponding classes in the ``common`` package, which defines a consistent :ref:`Public API` across all backends.
+Therefore, code designed to run on with one backend can be switched to another by simply changing the package the simulator-specific classes are imported from (like in PyNN_).

 .. note::
     The ``neuron`` and ``nest`` packages can be imported separately.
 Therefore,